dmaiasil/dmaiasil.github.io/content/events/example/index.md

   country: 'United States'

 summary: >-
-  Corporate America isn't a level playing field—so play to win with "booster cards": excellence, brand armor, mentors, and self-compassion.
+   A though-provoking talk on how Corporate America is not a fair game; but fear not, there are "booster cards" to level the play field.

 abstract: >-
-  This talk, "Beating the Game: Booster Cards to Win Corporate America," starts by naming the reality: the workplace isn't fair and "meritocracy" is often a myth.
-Instead of waiting for perfect conditions, the talk offers four practical "booster cards."
-Excellence: show up, be present, and leverage diversity of thought; Cup Armor: protect and manage your professional image and brand, especially under bias; Mentor: find safe, strategic allies outside your immediate team; and Be Gentle to Yourself: normalize mistakes and replace reflexive apologies with constructive acknowledgments (e.g., "Thanks for pointing that out").
-Together, these moves help underrepresented professionals navigate bias, reclaim agency, and advance with purpose.
+  "Beating the Game: Booster Cards to Win Corporate America," is an honest talk: the workplace isn't fair and "meritocracy" is often a myth.
+Instead of waiting for perfect conditions, the talk offers practical advice to navigate the work environment and play to win.
+These moves help underrepresented professionals navigate bias, reclaim agency, and advance with purpose.

 date: '2024-10-30T14:00:00Z'
 all_day: false